 - Brass Balls: "+5 Holy Cojones", as stated by resident Big Bad Xykon.
 He was genuinely surprised that O-Chul was going to fight him wearing nothing but his prisoner loincloth and wielding nothing but his paladin might.

 - Cold-Blooded Torture: At the hands of Team Evil for fun and information.
 (And as a stalling tactic.)

 - Determinator: O-Chul manages to get a list of all (or at least most) of Xykon's spells.
 When asked how, he simply replies "One saving throw at a time."
-Word of the Giant says his Constitution score is in the mid-twenties.
+His Constitution score is in the mid-twenties.
 For reference, the average human has a score of ten and increases are not linear.

 He's like the Energizer Bunny, a Rollex watch, and Jackie Chan

 - Did We Just Have Tea with Cthulhu?: He plays Go and other games with the Monster in the Darkness.

 Well, I was going to express a dislike of squid, but I guess babies

 top my list as well.

 - The Dog Bites Back: After months of torture, he nearly kills Redcloak, and puts out his right eye.

 - Dramatic Necklace Removal: With Redcloak's holy symbol; catching the chain on his impromtu spear and pulling it off can't be anything but dramatic.